christso/crypto-investing-guide/README.md

 ## Portfolio Allocation

 This is my portfolio allocation.
 I hold the majority in Bitcoin.
-I would only buy other coins if they are likely to outperform Bitcoin.
+I would only hold other coins if they are likely to outperform Bitcoin.
 If I don't have a percentage for a coin, it might still comprise over 10% of my portfolio, but only for a couple of months.

 * Bitcoin (BTC) = 70% to 100%
 * Ethereum (ETH) <= 30%